Federal appeals court upholds Justice Department's use of key obstruction law in January 6 cases | KRDO

 The holding from Pan also lays out how prosecutors may use the obstruction charge, which carries a 20-year maximum prison sentence, when weighing defendants' actions on January 6.

+Even so, Walker found that the obstruction law applies in this case.

+"True, the Defendants were allegedly trying to secure the presidency for Donald Trump, not for themselves or their close associates," Walker wrote.
+"But the beneficiary of an unlawful benefit need not be the defendant or his friends.
+Few would doubt that a defendant could be convicted of corruptly bribing a presidential elector if he paid the elector to cast a vote in favor of a preferred candidate -- even if the defendant had never met the candidate and was not associated with him."

-DC Circuit Judge Greg Katsas disagreed with his colleagues Pan and Judge Justin Walker in the 2-1 decision.
-Katsas sided with a lower-court judge, who had thrown out obstruction charges against some January 6 rioters because the actions during the insurrection didn’t deal specifically with the mutilation of documents or evidence in an official proceeding.
+DC Circuit Judge Greg Katsas disagreed with his colleagues in the 2-1 decision.
+Katsas sided with a lower-court judge, who had thrown out obstruction charges against some January 6 rioters because the actions during the insurrection didn't deal specifically with the mutilation of documents or evidence in an official proceeding.

+Katsas argued that his colleagues' interpretation of the obstruction law was too broad and would allow for aggressive criminal prosecutions any time a protester knew they may be breaking the law.
+He contended that the law requires that a defendant was trying to "seek an unlawful financial, professional, or exculpatory advantage" while the January 6 cases in question involve "the much more diffuse, intangible benefit of having a preferred candidate remain President."

+Walker, however, wrote in his opinion that that law applied even under Katsas' reading.

 The-CNN-Wire